zreese2023/temperature-stabilization-assignment/README.md

 `Add/Commit/Push` the source code of your program into the GitHub repository for the assignment.
 Do not upload executable files or temporary files that result from the compilation process.

 Describe the execution of your program in the repository's `README.md` file.
 Here, include figures of relevant screenshots showing the execution of the entire system.
 For example, if you run each process in a separate terminal, you can capture all terminals working side-by-side into a single screenshot.
 Submissions without a `README.md` and screenshots showing the program's execution will suffer a 20-point deduction in the grade in the assignment grade.

+Paste the URL of your repository in the Canvas input box for this assignment.

 ### Data serialization and book on network programming